 - Guided Lesson Explanation - You can quickly see that you can generalize from data that more representative of the average.

-- Practice Worksheet - Some problems work off of the data table.
-Others come with their own data.
+- Practice Worksheet - Some problems work off of the given table.
+Others come with their own information set.

 - Matching Worksheet - These don't seem like the same types of problems at first, but you should see it by number 3.

 - Answer Keys - These are for all the unlocked materials above.

 Let's see how much those outliers messed up our wonderful averages.